sgl-project/ome/oeps/0005-mcp-support/README.md

 ## Proposal

-We introduce a architecture with two CRDs that balances simplicity with multi-tenancy capabilities:
+We introduce an architecture with two CRDs that balances simplicity with multi-tenancy capabilities:

 ### `MCPServer`: The Tool Server Definition